Enabling Confident Purchases on Amazon

 Competitor Analysis

-A review of Walmart, Etsy, and Temu revealed how seller identity, review quality, and fulfillment transparency shape trust in the shopping experience.
-These core elements directly influence how products are evaluated and how confidently purchases are made.
+A review of Walmart, Etsy, and Temu showed how seller identity, review quality, and fulfillment transparency shape trust.
+These elements directly influence how products are evaluated and how confidently users make purchases.

 Insight:

-Competing platforms provide partial trust cues, such as seller bios or shipping details, but few present them clearly or consistently enough to reinforce confident purchasing decisions.
+Competing platforms offer partial trust cues, such as seller bios or shipping details, but few present them clearly or consistently enough to support confident decisions.

 Sketching

 Early sketches explored how trust cues could appear across search, product, and seller pages without overwhelming users.
-These explorations helped pinpoint where seller details, reviews, and fulfillment information could most effectively reduce hesitation.
+These explorations identified where seller details, reviews, and fulfillment information could most effectively reduce hesitation.

 Prototype